There are a number of great dramas out there that dive into Black history, telling necessary and sometimes overlooked stories (like

 If you're a fan of the movie

-In 1979, American novelist, playwright, essayist, poet, and activist James Baldwin wrote a letter to his literary agent describing his next book, a personal account of the lives and assassinations of three of his close friends: Medgar Evers, Malcolm X and Martin Luther King, Jr. The book was never finished.
-Samuel L. Jackson narrates the only 30 pages in a stunning portrait of Baldwin's life.
+In 1979, American novelist, playwright, essayist, poet, and activist James Baldwin wrote a letter to his literary agent describing his next book, a personal account of the lives and assassinations of three of his close friends: Medgar Evers, Malcolm X, and Martin Luther King, Jr. The book was never finished.
+In this documentary, Samuel L. Jackson narrates the only 30 pages he wrote, painting a stunning portrait of Baldwin's life.

 If you're a fan of Tyra Banks'

 The art world was flipped on its head when street art became not only a dominating presence but also a legitimate and respected art form.
-Jean-Michel Basquiat was one of the pioneers of the form.
-He only lived to be 27, so his life was compact and yet impactful.
+Jean-Michel Basquiat was one of its pioneers, and despite only living to age 27, he’s cast a long shadow.

 The 2016 film

-Loving starred Ruth Negga and Joel Edgerton and told the story of Mildred and Richard Loving, an interracial couple who defied Virginia's laws to remain married.
-But before that film was made, this HBO doc goes even deeper, using actual footage of the couple and detailing the intricacies of the Supreme Court battle they fought to overcome racial discrimination.
-Streaming on HBO and Hulu. available to rent on Amazon and iTunes.
+Loving starring Ruth Negga and Joel Edgerton told the story of Mildred and Richard Loving, an interracial couple who defied Virginia's laws to remain married.
+But before that film was made, this HBO doc was released, which uses actual footage of the couple to explore the intricacies of the Supreme Court battle they fought to overcome racial discrimination.
+Streaming on HBO Maxt, Vudu, and Tubi.
+Available to rent on Apple TV and Redbox.
+14 Good Trouble (2020)

 Get Even More From Bustle — Sign Up For The Newsletter